 Next, we see how the locality differs according to the kind of piecewise polynomial method.
-The locality of the Steeley [1991] Method Modeling Discount Rates is different from that of the McCulloch [1975] Method Modeling Discount Rates.
-Under the McCulloch [1975] Method Modeling Discount Rates, setting the knot points as $u_l = l$ (l = 0, ..., 30), $u{-1} = 0$, the degree of freedom is equal to 31.
-The ratio between the number of parameters that contribute to the determination of the discount function and the degree of freedom is 2/31 = 0.0645 for maturities of one year or less, 3/31 = 0.0968 for maturities of 2 years or less, and 4/31 = 0.129 for maturities of three years or less.
+The locality of the Steeley (1991) Method Modeling Discount Rates is different from that of the McCulloch (1975) Method Modeling Discount Rates.
+Under the McCulloch (1975) Method Modeling Discount Rates, setting the knot points as $u_l = l(l = 0, ..., 30)$, $u{-1} = 0$, the degree of freedom is equal to 31.
+The ratio between the number of parameters that contribute to the determination of the discount function and the degree of freedom is 2/31 = 0.0645 for maturities of one year or less, 3/31 = 0.0968 for maturities of two years or less, and 4/31 = 0.129 for maturities of three years or less.
 In this way, it rises as the maturities increase.
-This shows that except for remaining maturities of one year or less, the Steeley [1991] Method Modeling Discount Rates has lower values than the McCulloch [1975] Method Modeling Discount Rates.
-We therefore conclude that the

-Steeley [1991] Method Modeling Discount Rates has higher locality.12
+This shows that except for remaining maturities of one year or less, the Steeley (1991) Method Modeling Discount Rates.
+We therefore conclude that the Steeley (1991) Method Modeling Discount Rates has higher locality.12